 Rockport Station is at the terminus for the Rockport/Ipswich Commuter Rail Line.
-The station consists of a single 340-foot long platform with a canopy along the north side of the mainline track and also operates as a layover facility storing four (4) six-car trains overnight, providing layover power to the locomotives.
-In addition to the mainline track, there are four, stub-end siding tracks and one double ended siding track connected to the mainline track.
+The station consists of a single 340-foot long platform with a canopy along the north side of the mainline track.
+The station also operates as a layover facility, storing two eight-car trains as well as two six-car trains overnight, providing layover power to the locomotives.
+In addition to the mainline track, there are four stub-end siding tracks and one double-ended siding track connected to the mainline track.

-The existing electrical substation at the Station does not have adequate capacity to supply auxiliary power to the 4 train engine in the storage yard at one time.
-The scope of this project will include an electrical upgrade that will supply auxiliary power to operate the heat, air conditioning on operational service elements of the trains while the diesel electric engines are shut down.
-This will reduce the amount of time that the engines idle at start up.
+The existing electrical substation at the Station does not have adequate capacity to supply auxiliary power to the four train engines in the storage yard at one time.
+The scope of this project will include an electrical upgrade that will supply auxiliary power to operate heat and air conditioning on operational service elements of the trains while the diesel electric engines are shut down.
+This will reduce the amount of time that the engines have to idle.

-The power upgrade will expand the capacity of the power system at the station, from 175-200 amps per locomotive laying over at the station to 600 amps.
-600 amps is the current required amperage per the MBTA's current design standard for at all new layover facilities.
-The proposed electrical power upgrade will allow the Rockport layover facilities to conform to the MBTA's layover standard, and improve our operating capabilities.
-The goal is to design and construct the substation and power duck banks such that they will be compatible with future improvements for the station.
+The power upgrade will expand the capacity of the power system at the station from 175-200 amps per locomotive laying over at the station to 600 amps.
+The current required amperage is 600 amps per the MBTA's current design standard at all new layover facilities.
+The proposed electrical power upgrade will allow the Rockport layover facilities to conform to the MBTA's layover standard and improve operating capabilities.
+The goal is to design and construct the substation and power duct banks such that they will be compatible with future improvements for the station.
 Further, the new substation will be located on the east side of Pooles Lane adjacent to Evans Field to avoid any conflict with historic underground artifacts on the site.

-A customer shelter / information kiosk will be sited at the north end of the stations platform to provide information to commuters and tourists on available transportation connections and services.
-The covered shelter / kiosk is anticipated to be a metal and glass structure, for protection from inclement weather and will include lighting.
-The shelter/ kiosk will provide a safe, accessible area for customers to congregate and view information.
-The size of the structure is envisioned to be approximately 150 square feet.
+An information kiosk will be sited at the north end of the station's platform to provide information to commuters and tourists on available transportation connections and services.
+The kiosk is anticipated to be a metal and glass structure for protection from inclement weather.
+This structure will also include lighting.
+The kiosk will provide up-to-date information on local and regional transportation.
+The size of the structure is envisioned to be approximately 80 square feet.